aambrioso1/web-scraping/README.md

 Saves the HTML for the page at url as /foldername/filename.txt in the current working directory.

 erika_file
-A text file with all the html on the page at the URL associate with the ID '45786125605'.
+A text file with all the html on the page at the URL associated with the ID '45786125605'.
 The code to generate this file is commented out in the file.

 temp files
 These files contain the description and images from several different pages.

 **Issues**
 (1)  Need to settle on a final design.
 (2)  What functionality will work best.
 Create scripts to access this functionality.
-(3)  Two modules for downloading information one for descriptions and one for downloading images.
-(4)  Need to download dates when info is posted to decide when it should be re-posted.
+(3)  Need to download dates when info is posted to decide when it should be re-posted.

 *********************************************************************************************
 **Notes**